Jeffrey Hammond

-Jeffrey Hammond (born 30 July 1946), often known by his former stage name Jeffrey Hammond-Hammond, is an artist and retired musician best known for being the bassist of progressive rock band Jethro Tull from 1971 to 1975.
+Jeffrey Hammond (born 30 July 1946), often known by his former stage name Jeffrey Hammond-Hammond, is an English artist and former musician best known for being the bassist of progressive rock band Jethro Tull from 1971 to 1975.
 With Jethro Tull, Hammond played on some of the band's most successful and well-known albums, including Aqualung (1971) and Thick as a Brick (1972).

 Hammond adopted the name "Hammond-Hammond" as a joke, since both his father's surname and mother's maiden name were the same.
 He also joked in interviews that his mother defiantly chose to keep her maiden name, just like Eleanor Roosevelt.

 Musician with Jethro Tull

-One of several band members of Jethro Tull to originate from Blackpool, England, Hammond met the band's leader Ian Anderson in school when he was 17 years old, eventually joining a band with him and future band members John Evan and Barriemore Barlow.
-After leaving grammar school Hammond opted to study painting rather than continue with music, but was convinced to join Jethro Tull in January 1971.
-Before joining the band as a performer, he appears to have spent much time with the band in the background.
-Anderson wrote songs about his friend's idiosyncrasies, of which the best known are "A Song for Jeffrey" (on the album This Was), "Jeffrey Goes to Leicester Square" (Stand Up) and "For Michael Collins, Jeffrey and Me" (Benefit).
+Hammond met Ian Anderson in grammar school and formed a band with him and future Jethro Tull members John Evan and Barriemore Barlow.
+After school, he gave up music he went to study painting.
+Meanwhile, Anderson formed Jethro Tull and wrote several songs about his friend's idiosyncrasies, such as "A Song for Jeffrey" (on the album This Was), "Jeffrey Goes to Leicester Square" (Stand Up) and "For Michael Collins, Jeffrey and Me" (Benefit).
 Hammond is also mentioned in the lyrics of the Benefit track "Inside".
+In January 1971, when Glenn Cornick left the band, Anderson talked Hammond into joining Jethro Tull.

-Hammond is credited with naming the "claghorn", a hybrid instrument.
-Ian Anderson took the mouthpiece from a saxophone and bell of a toy trumpet and attached them to the body of a bamboo flute.
-The result can be heard on the track "Dharma for One" on the album This Was.
+According to Anderson, it was Hammond who came up with a name for the "claghorn", a hybrid instrument Anderson made by attaching the mouthpiece from a saxophone and the bell of a toy trumpet to the body of a bamboo flute.
+The instrument can be heard on the track "Dharma for One" on the album This Was.
 According to Anderson, "clag" was a term Hammond used for feces, "so 'claghorn' presumably because it sounded shit!"

-During the time of Jethro Tull's dramatic stage costumes, Hammond began to wear a black-and-white-striped suit and played a matching bass guitar; this became his trademark and a feature of the group's Thick as a Brick stage performance.
-He narrated the surreal piece "The Story of the Hare Who Lost His Spectacles" on the album A Passion Play, and the related short film.
-He also received credit, along with Anderson and John Evan, for writing the piece.
+In addition to playing bass, he narrated the surreal piece "The Story of the Hare Who Lost His Spectacles" on the album A Passion Play.
+He also received credit, along with Anderson and Evan, for writing the piece.
+In a similar vein, he wrote and performed the words for "Sealion II", an alternate version of the WarChild song recorded during the same sessions as the album, which was first released on Nightcap in 1993 and later included on the 40th anniversary edition of WarChild.

-Hammond burned the suit in December 1975 upon his departure from the band.
+During his time in Jethro Tull, Hammond used to wear a black-and-white-striped suit and played a matching bass guitar; Hammond burned the suit in December 1975 upon his departure from the band.

 According to Ian Anderson's sleevenotes for the 2002 reissue of Tull's Minstrel in the Gallery, Hammond "returned to his first love, painting, and put down his bass guitar, never to play again."
-His replacement as bass player was John Glascock, a professional musician.
+His replacement as bass player was John Glascock, a professional musician from the band Carmen.

+Hammond has developed a second career as a landscape painter.